Your fractional CFO for owner-operated elective medicine practices.

 Monitor

-Monitor: a monthly scorecard on your own surface against the elective-medicine dimension framework, drift-watch alerts (search and AI, reviews and reputation, discoverability, schema), and a monthly digest with one to three actions, with state medical board ad-compliance awareness built in.
+Monitor: the report card for your own surface.
+A monthly scorecard against the elective-medicine dimension framework, drift-watch alerts (search and AI, reviews and reputation, discoverability, schema), and a monthly digest with one to three actions so your team knows when and where to tweak, with state medical board ad-compliance awareness built in.
 It takes the monthly report off your plate, the data-pulls and the "how are we doing" write-up your staff now lose hours to, and catches drift the month it starts instead of at the quarterly review.

-In our experience, elective-medicine practices that measure the consultation funnel tend to find a conversion gap of roughly 10-20 points they did not know they had, and many close it inside two quarters; results vary by practice.
+Practices that start measuring the consultation funnel commonly find a conversion gap they did not know they had.
+The size of it varies by practice, and we size the real number against your own data.
 Monitor tells you which side of that you are on.

 Advise